earthobservatory/azure-scripts/README.md

 Symptoms: During the provisioning of the base VM in phase 2, a `yum -y update` command causes the base VM to be unresponsive.
 There may also be a `ssh_exchange_identification: read: Connection reset by peer` message returned if one attempts to SSH into the VM.

-Reason: The `yum -y update` command is CPU intensive, and for some reason, the deprovisioning commands is run in parallel with the package updater, causing the user to be unable to SSH back into the machine.
+Reason: The `yum -y update` command is CPU intensive, and for some reason, the deprovisioning commands are run in parallel with the package updater, causing the user to be unable to SSH back into the machine.

 Solution: The `yum -y update` command has been moved from phase 2 to phase 4.
-The deprovisioning commands is explicitly run on another SSH session right after the installation of necessary yum packages.
+The deprovisioning commands are explicitly run on another SSH session right after the installation of necessary yum packages.

 ## Contributing